 Second, as teacher roles become more differentiated, a simplistic rating of each teacher as "highly effective," "effective," and so forth becomes less meaningful.
-A teacher, her peers and supervisors, and her students' parents will need to know not just how effective she is overall (already a tricky task), but how effective she is in specific roles within the teaching process.
-Teachers who are highly effective at leading a whole in-person class-room, for example, may be less effective at remote education and vice versa.
+Teachers themselves, their peers and supervisors, and students' parents will need to know not just how effective teachers are overall (already a tricky task), but how effective they are in specific roles within the teaching process.
+Teachers who are highly effective at leading a whole in-person classroom, for example, may be less effective at remote education and vice versa.
 Likewise, teachers who are experts at teaching about the Civil War may stumble when asked to explain the Progressive Era.
-Ideally, data and evaluation systems will become multi-dimensional, yielding insight not just about how effective teachers are, but in what aspects of teaching they are effective.
-Increasingly, evaluation systems will need to examine not just outcomes and easily observable practices, but the underlying competencies that determine individuals' fitness for different roles.
-Developing these systems will take time, but will ultimately be more useful than less nuanced approaches.
+Ideally, data and evaluation systems will become multidimensional, yielding insight not just about how effective teachers are, but in what aspects of teaching they are effective.40 Increasingly, evaluation systems will need to examine not just outcomes and easily observable practices, but the underlying competencies that determine individuals' fitness for different roles.41 Developing these systems will take time, but will ultimately be more useful than less nuanced approaches.

 The good news for teacher evaluation is that the digital age should make possible unprecedented levels of transparency in teaching (and data collection) that should, in turn, facilitate evaluation and developmental feedback for teachers.
-In today's "closed-door" classrooms, little of what goes on is truly capture-able in a way that would enable a teacher's peers, supervisors, or coaches to see how they are teaching.
+In today's "closed-door" classrooms, little of what goes on can truly be captured in a way that would enable a teacher's peers, supervisors, or coaches to see how he or she is teaching.
 Observations can help, but they are inevitably sporadic and somewhat artificial.
 The more teaching that happens virtually, the more observable it becomes-both live, and in retrospect.